-House of Representatives 1 (H.R.
-1), the “For the People Act,” is anything but.
+The “For the People Act,” also known as H.R.
+1, is anything but.
 This sweeping bill would overhaul the current election system by implementing a plethora of heavy-handed “reforms” from the federal government, including universal mail-in balloting, a ban on state voter ID requirements, permitted ballot harvesting, and many other controversial measures.
 But most concerning to us here at HSLDA is how it would affect your freedom of speech.

 As homeschool advocates, we understand the importance of freedom: freedom of education, freedom of association, freedom to support the causes you care deeply about.
 If passed, H.R.
 1 will severely limit our ability to protect those freedoms.
 It will place onerous, unnecessary regulations on nonprofit organizations that will negatively affect the work we do and the donors who support us.